Monday evening I found this recipe, Copycat Lofthouse Sugar Cookies and decided spontaneously to make them.

 Tea and Trouble Brewing, and

-Footprints on the Ceiling
+Footprints on the Ceiling.

 (Her first three books are recently only available as a set, titled Sunlight Through Dusty Windows.)